stas-sultanov/media/articles/why-every-saas-company-needs-a-solutions-architect.md

 - runaway infrastructure bills that eat margin
 - slow evolution that delays getting new functionality to market

 This isn’t bad luck.
 It’s a structural issue that won’t fix itself.

 ---

-## What is the root cause?
+## What is the root cause of the issue?

-The root cause is a stream of suboptimal, often simply bad, decisions made across the lifecycle of the IT solution.
+The root cause is a stream of suboptimal, often simply bad, decisions made through the lifecycle of the IT solution.

 Under business pressure or through lack of experience, teams pick the quickest path.
 It buys a short‑term win and hides a long‑term cost.
 People act tactically.
 No one holds the strategic line.